abilian/lab.abilian.com/docs/Projects/EU OS/EU OS POC (2025).md

 *   Test deployment and update mechanisms on representative hardware.
 *   Develop basic documentation outlining the management concept for users/devices/software within the PoC framework.

-**8. Conclusion**
+## 8. Conclusion

-The EU OS PoC focuses on delivering a practical, technically sound concept for deploying and managing a secure, open source desktop environment within the European public sector.
+The EU OS PoC effort focuses on delivering a practical, technically sound concept for deploying and managing a secure, open source desktop environment within the European public sector.
 By leveraging Fedora Kinoite, KDE Plasma, OSTree, and Flatpak, and adopting a minimal-base philosophy with layered customization, the project aims to demonstrate a viable path towards greater digital autonomy and efficiency for public administrations.
 While acknowledging the significant broader systemic challenges, this PoC concentrates on solving the immediate technical hurdles of scalable and maintainable deployment.